-Conventional and grounded, ISFJs respect and strive to uphold established structures and create and maintain orderly environments.
+Conventional and grounded, ISFJs strive to uphold established structures and maintain orderly environments.
 They have a strong work ethic that includes serving others and are dedicated to their duties.
-ISFJs are conscientious and methodical workers who are not satisfied until the job is done.
+ISFJs are conscientious and methodical workers who aren’t satisfied until the job is done.

 Read more: Best Careers for ISFJ Personalities

-This is the most rare of the 16 personalities.
-The INFJ type is highly insightful about people’s needs, motivations and concerns.
+The rarest of the 16 personalities, the INFJ is highly insightful about people’s needs, motivations and concerns.
 INFJs often find value in relationships with others.
 While often artistic, creative and complex, INFJs are also deeply caring and gentle.
-Often referred to as an advocate, INFJs often find meaning in work that directly helps others.
+Also referred to as an advocate, INFJs often find meaning in work that directly helps others.

 Read more: Best Careers for INFJ Personalities

 The INTJ type is guided by reason and logic.
-They are driven by gaining and using knowledge.
-They are highly confident and seek to reform and improve the world around them.
+Driven by gaining and using knowledge, they are highly confident and want to improve the world around them.
 While self-confident, INTJs can be uncomfortable in large groups or among people they don’t know well.
-They prefer to discuss ideas and facts rather than engage in superficial small talk.
+They prefer to discuss ideas and facts rather than engage in small talk.

 Read more: Best Careers for INTJ Personalities

 The ISTP personality type is typically quiet and observant.
 When a problem arises, they are tolerant, flexible and quick to find a solution.
-Organized and practical, the ISTP values data, logic and facts to understand issues.
+Organized and practical, the ISTP values data, logic and fact.
 ISTPs often find meaningful work making and creating things, finding ways to make things work and learning along the way.

-The ISFP personality type is usually friendly and quiet.
-They enjoy observing and taking in the environment around them.
-ISFP typically prefer autonomy, working in their own space and completing tasks on their own schedule.
-ISFPs highly value loyalty and commitment in their personal relationships.
+The ISFP personality type is usually friendly and quiet, observing the environment around them.
+They typically prefer autonomy and working in their own space while on their own schedules.
+ISFPs value loyalty and commitment in their personal relationships.
 Harmony is also important to ISFPs, avoiding confrontation and keeping their opinions to themselves.

-The INTP personality type tends to be quiet and contained.
-They enjoy abstract ideas, and deep thought about theories over interaction with others.
-INTPs desire logical answers to questions or problems that arise in their environment.
+Quiet and contained, the INTP enjoys abstract ideas and deep thought about theories over interaction with others.
+They desire logical answers to questions or problems that arise in their environment.
 Often skeptical and analytical, INTPs are great problem-solvers, helpful when certain business issues present themselves.
-They are often highly creative, intelligent and attentive.
+They are often creative, intelligent and attentive.

 The ESTP personality type is often referred to as entrepreneurial.
 They are energetic, pragmatic and flexible.
-They eagerly search for fast results, often taking risks to come up with the best solutions.
-ESTPs often do before they think, fixing and adapting their processes as they go.
+Eagerly in search of fast results, they often take risks to come up with the best solutions.
 ESTPs enjoy a fast-paced lifestyle by living “in the moment” and spending time around groups of people.

 Read more: Best Careers for ESTP Personalities